 - Click the Copy button (bottom right corner).

 That’s it.
 You can upload the game files from your USB drive to your cloud storage device if you want to have a backup copy.

-While storing your PS4 save data in the cloud on PS Plus offers a convenient and hassle-free experience, the data is only accessible as long as you have the PS Plus membership.
+While storing your PS4 saved data in the cloud on PS Plus offers a convenient and hassle-free experience, the data is only accessible as long as you have a PS Plus membership.

 However, having a game data backup stored in your external or USB drive allows you to restore them whenever you want, even if you don’t have internet access.

-While being able to upload the data to the Playstation cloud is notably easy, having a local copy works even if you don’t have an active PS Plus subscription which is required to restore the data.
+While uploading the data to the PlayStation cloud is notably easy, having a local copy works even if you don’t have an active PS Plus subscription, which is required to restore the data.